-- 1. Preparation of molar and molal solutions . - 2.
+- 1. Preparation of molar and molal solutions - 2.
 Preparation of percentage solution. - 3.
 Preparation of normal solution of solute. - 4.
 Preparation of normal solution of acid and base. - 5.
 Demonstration of Brownian movement in the latex of Calotropis. - 6.
 Demonstration of tyndall effect. - 7.
 Demonstration of plasmolysis and deplasmolysis in plant cell. - 8.
 Demonstration of exosmosis and endosmosis in grapes and resins. - 9.
-Demonstration of the rate of respiration of flower buds by pipette mano-meter. - 10.
-Demonstration of evolution of O2 during photosynthesis by inverted funnel method. - 11.
+Demonstration of the rate of respiration of flower buds by pipettemano-meter. - 10.
+Demonstration of evolution of O_2 during photosynthesis by inverted funnel method. - 11.
 Demonstration of the rate of photosynthesis by inverted funnel method. - 12.
-Demonstration of the rate of photosynthesis by wilmot's bubbler. - 13.
-Determination of the effect of temperature on the rate of photosynthesis by inverted funnel method. - 14.
-Demonstration of the rise of temperature during seed germination - 15.
+Demonstration of the rate of photosynthesis by Wilmot's bubbler. - 13.
+Determination of the effect of temperature on the rate of photosynthes is by inverted funnel method. - 14.
+Demonstration of the rise of temperature during seed germination. - 15.
 Demonstration of evolution of CO2 during respiration. - 16.
 Demonstration of fermentation by Kuhns tube. - 17.
-Demonstration of Determination of R.Q. of organic acids by Ganong's Respirometer. - 18.
-Effect of phytohormones on the growth of seedling.
+Demonstration of Determination of R.Q. of organic acids by Ganong's Respirometer.